Mercerenies/latitude/spec/ii_standard_library/parents.md

 ### `Parents above (object, symbol).`

 This method identifies the origin of the given slot on the argument object, as though through `Parents origin`.
-It then returns a method which calls the value of the slot on the origin's parent.
+It then returns a `Proc` which calls the value of the slot on the origin's parent.
 That is, it ignores the current value of the slot and attempts to access the inherited value.
 Effectively, this method emulates the `super` construct available in other languages.
-If the slot's value is a method, it is returned without calling.

 ### `Parents hierarchy (object).`